 This means that as an American neurohacker, you are on your own when it comes to determining useful information like suggested dosages or Daily Value % because this type of labeling would suggest that they’re for “human consumption”.

-This is why sites like Nootropics Expert as so critical for you and the nootropics community.
+This is why sites like Nootropics Expert are so critical for you and the nootropics community.

 Contrary to persistent rumors floating around the Internet, Piracetam is NOT banned in the USA.
 The FDA has ordered certain suppliers and marketers to stop selling Piracetam as a “dietary supplement”.
 It’s a synthetic compound that does not fall under The Dietary Supplement Health and Education Act of 1994 (“DSHEA”).